ndegealbert/ndegealbert/README.md

 ### Hi there 👋

    - Thinker, learner, leader.
+   -  I code in Java, Scala, Golang, and Javascript.
 - 🌱 I’m currently learning **Software Architecture & Design pattern**, **Amazon Web Service(AWS)**, **Go lang** and **Scala **

 - 💬  Ask me about anything related to  -Blockchain, would try my best to give you an answer, I am still learning by the way....